nodeshift/tutorial/README.md

 2. Click `Preferences/Settings > Kubernetes > Enable Kubernetes`.

 On Windows:
-1. Select the Docker icon in the notifiation area of the taskbar.
+1. Select the Docker icon in the notification area of the taskbar.
 2. Click `Settings > Kubernetes > Enable Kubernetes`.

-It will take a few moments to install and start-up.
+It will take a few moments to install and start up.
 If you already use Kubernetes, ensure that you are configured to use the `docker-for-desktop` cluster.
 To do so:

 1. Select the Docker icon in the Menu Bar
 2. Click `Kubernetes` and select the `docker-for-desktop` context